aregsar/aregsarblog/blog/2019/github-pages-tech-stack-jekyll-markdown-liquid/index.md

 GitHub Pages uses its own flavor of markdown called [Github Flavored Markdown](https://github.github.com/gfm/) or GFM.

-GFM is a flavor of Markdown that adds a few syntax extensions the allow for code blocks and syntax highlighting based on programming language.
+GFM is a flavor of Markdown that adds a few markdown syntax extensions for displaying programming language code blocks.

 ## The Jekyll transformation engine